 Benefits of Introduction to Patrolling are:

-* A registered Patroller 101 course ensures that your patrol’s toboggan trainers are covered under the NSP’s general liability policy while they instruct your candidates.
+- A registered Patroller 101 course ensures that your patrol’s toboggan trainers are covered under the NSP’s general liability policy while instructing your candidates.

-* Your candidates will receive the same messages about important topics as other candidates throughout the country.
+- Your candidates will receive the same messages about essential topics as other candidates throughout the country.

 Basic Teaching Modules are: